MakeFraglib

 -rms

-The -rms flag sets the minimum Root Mean Square (RMS) Cartesian distance below which two fragments are duplicates.
-The RMS calculation is performed after superposition such that the true minimum distance between fragments is calculated.
-Lowering the -rms value may cause makefraglib to generate ensembles that contain more fragment conformers of a similar shape.
-Higher -rms values may result in smaller, yet possibly more shape diverse ensembles. [default = 0.1]
+These flags set the minimum Root Mean Square (RMS) Cartesian distance below which two fragment conformers are duplicates.
+The RMS calculation is performed after superposition such that the true minimum distance between fragment conformers is calculated.
+Lowering the value may cause makefraglib to generate ensembles that contain more fragment conformers of a similar shape.
+Higher values may result in smaller, yet possibly more shape diverse ensembles. [default = 0.1]

 -startfact

 Factor for determining number of random starting geometries when generating fragments.
-Legal values are from 1 to infinity. [default = 20]
+Legal values are from 1 to 100. [default = 2, 20]